 Why are you considering a capital improvement project?
 Is the project a necessary replacement?
 An investment in staying current or ahead of the competition?
 “When talking about capital improvement projects you have two categories of communities: those who are looking to maximize their budgets while making economical improvements and those who are trying to stay relevant,” said Bill Worrall, vice president at FirstService Residential.
 “These are very different motivations and thus require different approaches.”

 Before investing money and time in a capital improvement project, take the time to survey residents and understand their wants, needs and priorities.
 Even when it comes to replacing essential infrastructure such as elevators and gates, it’s important to get resident feedback if there’s going to be a significant change to the design or function of the equipment.
-Examples include going to a self-serve guest access gate system instead of a staffed one or installing elevators that require card or key access when they were previously open.
+Examples include going to a self-serve guest access gate system instead of a staffed one or installing elevators that require fobs, fingerprint scans or facial recognition to gain access when they were previously open.
 Residents feel valued when they get to provide input, and the opportunity to do so diminishes conflicts down the road.
 Emphasizing how the improvement will enhance residents’ lifestyles will make it more palatable, especially if there’s a big price tag attached.

 “Most capital improvement projects we see in our communities are ‘must haves,’ not ‘nice to haves,’” Anthony Gragnano, regional director at FirstService Residential, said.
 “Material changes to the property often require a positive vote from 75% of the membership, and that can be an obstacle.
 The solution becomes to take a necessary project a step further so it becomes a genuine improvement.
 It’s more palatable to an association to add a little extra budget to a ‘must have’ project in order to get a ‘nice to have’ improvement.”